alessiochisari/CeilometerDatasetBenchmark/README.md

 </div>

+For more information about full paper, please visit the following [website](https://ieeexplore.ieee.org/abstract/document/10647352).

 # CeilometerDatasetBenchmark
 This repository contains the code to generate the benchmark needed to evaluate five state-of-the-art models (**EfficientNet**, **Inception v3**, **ResNet50**, **VGG16** and **ViT**) on the binary classification task regarding cloud detection using a new dataset: the Ceilometer measurements dataset, released together with the bechmark data.